kosmalex/tiny_processor/README.md

 #### Shift register

 The shift register stores the data that is about to be sent or received via SPI protocol.
 When the request is a `read` or when the driver module initializes the processor the each bit received is shifted into the shift register from its `sdata` input.
 All bits of the shift register are read in parallel (`buffer`).
 When the processor requests a write to an external device a GPR register is written to the shift register via its `data` input.
-It is then sent bit by bit thtough the `mosi` IO of the module.
+It is then sent bit by bit through the `mosi` IO of the module.
 The shift register alias is $x14$.

 #### Phase shift register